-A. Hand Gesture for Beat and Tempo
+5.1.
+Hand Gesture for Beat and Tempo

 The beat of the music, is usually expressed by the conductor's right hand.
 The shape of hand is waving in the air at every bar (a short section of music) depending on the time signature of certain piece of music, every change from the downward to upward of hand movement is called one beat.
-Fig. 6 shows the simplest common beat patterns considering the 2/2 or 2/4 time.
+Fig. 5 shows the simplest common beat patterns considering the 2/2 or 2/4 time.
 At this stage, we used this pattern only.

 The length of each beat, the time that the hand moves downward to upward once, determines the length of the note, and the speed of the music.
-Music conductor usually changes the wave speed of his/her hands to transmit to musicians, the music should be played in a different speed.
+Music conductor usually changes the wave speed of his/her hands to transmit to musicians, the music here should be played in a different speed.

 Therefore, in our system, we calculate the time of hand downward to upward, and take the speed of the characteristic point of hand as a characteristic value of sound length.
+We change the tempo from 60 Beats Per Minute (BPM) to 120 BPM, according to the range of moving speed of hand characteristic point from 300 pixels per second to 3000 pixels per second.

-B. Hand Gesture for Dynamics
+5.2.
+Hand Gesture for Dynamics

 The music dynamics is indicated by the amplitude of conductor's hand movement, the larger shape expresses the louder sound.
 The conductors usually use their left hand, while right hand have been used to show the beat, to evince the extent of dynamic.
 When the hand moves upward (usually palm-up) represents a crescendo, and when the hand moves downward (usually palm-down) means a diminuendo.
 Changing the amplitude of hand movement depending on the circumstances, often leads the changing of the characteristic of the music.
 Here we try to make it simple, so we use the amplitude of the hand as a characteristic value of volume.
 If the conductor wave his hands of a great range in a beat, the output music volume will be great, and if the hand waving is smaller, output volume will be turned down.
+Here we mapped the range of amplitude of hand characteristic point from 20 pixels to 500 pixels, to the MIDI volume in the range of 0 to 127.